 The Redington Frognal Neighbourhood Plan relates to planning matters (the use and development of land) and has been prepared in accordance with the statutory requirements and processes set out in the Town and Country Planning Act 1990 (as amended by the Localism Act 2011) and the Neighbourhood Planning Regulations 2012.

 Policies are supported by a detailed Evidence Base, funded by Redington Frognal Association, government grants and funding allocations from the local element of the Community Infrastructure Levy (CIL).

-The Redington Frognal Neighbourhood Plan (submission version) – is available here:
+The Redington Frognal Neighbourhood Plan (Adoption version) – is available to download here:

 The Evidence Base of documents which underpin the Policies is available here.

 Report to Camden Council of the Independent Examination, 24.12.20

 The independent Examiner, Mr. Tony Burton CBE BA MPhil (Town Planning) HonFRIBA FRSA, completed his Examination of the Redington Frognal Neighbourhood Plan on 24.12.20.
 He found that the Neighbourhood Plan, subject to modifications, meets the Basic Conditions and can proceed to referendum.

 In his report, he states the following:

 I consider the Plan to be an adequate expression of the community’s views and ambitions for Redington Frognal.
 It is based on an effective programme of public consultation which has informed a Vision to 2045 and six Aims/Objectives.
 These are translated into 16 planning policies dealing with issues distinct to the locality.
 The Plan is supported by a Consultation Statement, Basic Conditions Statement and Strategic Environmental and Habitats Regulations Assessment screening opinions.
 Supporting evidence is provided on most aspects of the Plan, including primary evidence produced during the Plan’s preparation.
 There is good evidence of community support and the involvement of the local planning authority.